-The Colorado Jumpstart program is being offered to Colorado unemployment recipients who return to work between May 16 and June 26, 2021.
+Colorado Jumpstart was an incentive offered to Colorado unemployment recipients who returned to work between May 16 and June 26, 2021.

 Information for Claimants

 - How much is the Colorado Jumpstart return to work incentive?

 Colorado unemployment claimants who return to work between May 16 and May 29, 2021 and maintain employment for at least eight weeks are eligible for an incentive payment of $1,600.
 Claimants who return to work between May 30 and June 26, 2021 and maintain employment for at least eight weeks are eligible for an incentive of $1,200.

 Claimants will become eligible for the first half of the incentive after approximately four weeks of employment, and will become eligible for the remaining half after approximately eight weeks.